poriesto/Bi4Mat/README.md

 Bi4Mat
 ======
-This program calculate LU decomposion, LLT decomposion.
+This program calculate LU decomposion, LLT decomposion, InreverseMatrix for initial matrix or LU.